besch/youtube-dubbing-server/ARCHITECTURE.md

 ## 6. Communication Flow (Backend-Driven Processing - Full Transcription)

 1.  **Mobile App -> Server API:** User selects video/language/voice -> `callServerAction('video/initiateVideoProcessingJob', { youtubeUrl, processingTargets: { 'es_nova': {...}, 'en_alloy': {...} } })`.
+    - If a previous attempt for a specific language/voice combination resulted in a `failed` status, the mobile app can re-initiate by calling this action again with the same `processingTargets`.
+The server will then attempt to retry the failed target(s).
 2.  **Server (`initiateVideoProcessingJob`):**
     - Finds/creates video record.
     - Re-fetches video status.
+    - **For targets with a `failed` status:** Resets their status to an appropriate starting point (e.g., `pending`, `transcribing_full`), clears the error message, and resets progress.
+This allows the subsequent logic to re-trigger the necessary steps for that target.
-    - Checks prerequisites (download, transcription, etc.).
+    - Checks prerequisites (download, transcription, etc.) for all targets (including reset ones).
-    - Calculates required status updates for new targets.
+    - Calculates required status updates for new or reset targets.
     - Atomically updates `videos.processing_status` for each target **using RPC**.
     - Re-fetches final committed status.
     - Determines if download job needs creation/triggering based on committed status.
 Creates job if needed.